nanos-world/docs/scripting/classes/Weapon.rst

 .. tabs::
  .. code-tab:: lua Lua

-    -- Includes this Package in your Package Package:RequirePackage("NanosWorldWeapons")
+    -- Includes the nanos world Default Weapons Package in your Package (you don't need to download it, just include it!)
+    Package:RequirePackage("NanosWorldWeapons")

     -- Spawning the AK47